Gauley Tailwaters

 Directions

 From Route 19 at Mt.
 Nebo, take Route 129 west across Summersville Dam, then turn left at the river access sign.
-Bear right through the parking lot to reach the campsites.
+Bear right through the parking lot to the campsites.

 Amenities